st-tu-dresden/inloop/README.md

     ./manage.py createsuperuser

     # run and monitor all required components in developer mode
-    # (this also executes unit tests if changes are detected)
     honcho start

 The development webserver now runs at <http://127.0.0.1:8000>.
 Exit `honcho` with `Ctrl-C`.